luoyi99/510-final/README.md

 # Bookmark Assistant

 The Bookmark Assistant is a Streamlit-based web application designed to help users manage their bookmarks effectively.

+## The Problem We're Solving
-By automatically generating relevant tags for URLs entered by the user, the app enhances the organization and retrieval of bookmarks.
-It also features a robust interface for filtering and managing bookmarks, making it an essential tool for users looking to streamline their web browsing experience.
+Bookmark Assistant tackles the common problem of managing an overwhelming number of browser bookmarks.
+Our solution provides an intelligent way to automatically generate tags, filter, and organize bookmarks, turning a cluttered bookmark bar into a neatly arranged, easily navigable repository.It also features a robust interface for filtering and managing bookmarks, making it an essential tool for users looking to streamline their web browsing experience.

 ## How to Run
 To use the Bookmark Assistant, follow these steps: